SpectraSynthesizer/spectra-synt/README.md

 In order to compile Spectra synthesizer from source code:
 - `git clone` this repository into your computer, along with `spectra-lang`.
 - Import all existing projects from both repositories into an Eclipse workspace.
-- Build Spectra lanugage auto generated code by right click on `src/tau.smlab.syntech.GenerateSpectra.mwe2` and then 'Run As -> MWE2 Workflow`.
+- Build Spectra language auto generated code by right clicking on `src/tau.smlab.syntech.GenerateSpectra.mwe2` and then 'Run As -> MWE2 Workflow`.
 - Run project by creating a new `Eclipse Application` configuration in `Run Configurations` window.
 - On Linux additionally run `sudo apt install openjdk-8-jdk openjfx`.